arbor-sim/arbor/doc/contrib/pr.rst

 3. Make a pull request (PR) and refer to the issue(s) that the PR addresses.
 Some tips on how to write a good PR description:

    - You can use labels to categorize your PR.
 For very large PRs, it is likely the reviewer will have many questions and comments.
 It can be helpful to reach out on Gitter, Github Discussions or by email beforehand if you’ve big things planned for Arbor!
    - Commit logical units with clear commit messages.
    - Add a change summary to the PR message.
 If you remembered to commit logical units, this could simply be a bulleted list of all commit messages in the PR.
 If during the review process you make changes to the features in the PR, keep the PR description updated.
    - Use text like `fixes #123` in the description to refer to an issue.
+   - Prefix your PR title with BUGFIX, BREAKING, FEATURE if it fixes a bug, introduces a breaking change or introduces a (major) new feature respectively.

 4. We will accept contributions licensed with the same `BSD 3-Clause "New" or "Revised" License <https://github.com/arbor-sim/arbor/blob/master/LICENSE>`_,